OLC-Bioinformatics/redmine-docs/docs/analysis/sequence_extractor.md

 1. Requested SEQIDs are not available.
 If we can't find some of the SEQIDs that you request, you will get a warning message informing you of it.
-2. The contig name must be provided exactly as it is written in the assembly
+2. The contig name must be provided exactly as it is written in the assembly.
-3. The start or stop position provided is invalid e.g. if you ask for positions 789-882 in a contig that is only 500bp long, nothing will be returned
+3. The start or stop position provided is invalid e.g. if you ask for positions 789-882 in a contig that is only 500bp long, nothing will be returned.